Turning up the heat: Climate change, fragility and conflict

 This article was written for The Fund for Peace’s 2021 Fragile States Index, a data-driven policy tool covering political, social and economic pressures in 179 countries.

-The conflict and fragility landscape is getting increasingly complex as the influence of non-state actors, technology and renewed geopolitical competition has accelerated.
+The conflict and fragility landscape is getting increasingly complex as the influence of non-state actors, technology and renewed geopolitical competition has accelerated according to the 2021 Fragile States Index.
 In 2020 the devastating impacts of COVID-19 added further fuel to the fire, while climate change has not gone away.
 2020 was one of the three warmest years on record with floods, bushfires and rapidly melting glaciers and ice caps making the climate change crisis impossible to ignore.
 It is however the poorest communities in contexts with high levels of fragility that are paying the heaviest price.
 But why is this the case and how can we start unpacking and addressing the drivers of this?

 Fragility is increasingly linked to climate change impacts and unprecedented environmental degradation.
 It is considered one of the biggest obstacles to reaching the Sustainable Development Goals.
 Although the causal link between climate change and conflict is not straightforward and is highly context specific, there are a number of identifiable common pathways.